emeks-studio/colorin-colorado/README.md

                            spec file (expected format .json)
 ```

 As you can see, we have different combinations to play with, but for now we are going to focus on `matrix` and `elpitical` shapes with a handmade `palette` (specialized to point out numbers, characters and special bytes with colors that are easy to remember).
-Even more, for the following examples we just care about colors, so let me introduce a simplified reference map only with them:
+Even more, for the following examples we just care about numbers, so let me introduce a simplified reference map only with them:

 ```
 Number | Color                | Hex Format